-I am not a minister by training.
-I am a researcher in speech and voice science at the School of Electrical Engineering and Applied Sciences and at Massachusetts General Hospital.
+I am not a minister by training; currently I am a research scientist at Massachusetts General Hospital and Harvard Medical School.
 As a member of the Harvard Chaplaincy, I would like to engage you to promote religious education and interfaith dialog and to connect with Harvard's community on many levels.
 I invite you, your family, your friends, your partners, and others interested to come and help communicate an understanding about Zoroastrian theology in the context of academia, family, and social networks.